Family reunion invitations that get you a real headcount

 FAQ

-Common questions about household RSVPs for family events.
+Common questions about family reunion invitations and RSVPs.

-No. Guests open their household link and tap Yes, No, or Maybe.
-No sign-up, no app download, no login.
+No. They open the link and tap Yes, No, or Maybe.
+No sign-up, no app, no phone number.
 Two taps and they're done.

-Can I co-host an event with another person?
+Can I co-host the reunion with another relative?

-One invite per family.
-One response per household.
+One link per family.
+One reply per household.
 Free, private, and ready in two minutes.